yankai364/Pirate-Dash-360-Tutorial/readme.md

 You should be able to see the following:
 <p align="center"><img src="img/tiles.jpg" width="100%"/></p>

 13. Make duplicates of relevant tiles and rename them accordingly to conclude this section, before moving to augmenting the environment with javascript.
-Refer to the table below for the finalised details on duplication and renaming of tiles.
+Refer to the table below for the finalized details on duplication and renaming of tiles.

     Tile Name | Chevron Type/Treasure in Tile
     ------------ | -------------